-The class of degree to be awarded shall be determined on the basis of performance at the Levels II and III only.
+The class of degree to be awarded shall be determined on the basis of performance in the courses taken for credit at the Levels II and III only.

 16.3 Application of Grade Point Average (GPA)

 The following regulations shall apply to all students admitted to the University commencing academic year 2003/2004.
 The GPA regulations shall apply to all other students from 2006/2007 onwards.